Richard T. Snodgrass: Biography

 He is married to Merrie Brucks, the Robert and Kathleen Eckert Professor of Marketing Emeritus at the Eller College of Management.

 Work

-Snodgrass and his doctoral student originated the concept of valid time and transaction time.
+Snodgrass and his doctoral student Ilsoo Ahn originated the concept of valid time and transaction time.
 As of December 2011, ISO/IEC 9075, Database Language SQL:2011 Part 2: SQL/Foundation included clauses in table definitions to define "application-time period tables" (valid-time tables) and "system-versioned tables" (transaction-time tables).

 TSQL2, a temporal extension to the SQL-92 language standard, was designed by the TSQL2 committee, which was formed in July, 1993.
 Snodgrass chaired the TSQL2 language design committee.
 The committee produced a preliminary language specification the following January, which appeared in the March 1994 ACM SIGMOD Record.

 Various members of the temporal database research community have worked to transfer some of the constructs and insights of TSQL2 into SQL3, termed SQL/Temporal.
 Snodgrass initiated SQL/Temporal part of the SQL3 draft standard.
 SQL/Temporal has been partially implemented in Oracle, Teradata version 14, and IBM DB2 10.